devgioele/AbyssalCraft/refactoring/REFACTORING.md

 # Refactoring 'AbyssalCraft' and the Minecraft Forge API

+This is my submission to assignment **EXTRA 3 - Source Code Analysis**.
+An open source project is analyzed and refactored partially (type b of assignment).

 ## Context

 Minecraft is a popular video game where players discover and build a block-based world.
 Minecraft Forge is a community